fbpx

 • Thomas Coats Memorial Church by Hippolyte Blanc of Edinburgh, 1894.

-However, it was chiefly local architects who were engaged in the redevelopment and expansion of the town, and give it the solid, self-confident, and prosperous character which is still evident today.
+However, it was mainly local architects who were engaged in the redevelopment and expansion of the town, and who gave it the solid, self-confident, and prosperous character which is still evident today.
+These local architects include:

 Paisley’s most famous architectural son was Thomas Tait (1892-1952).
 He trained under James Donald, but went on to design buildings around the globe, including the pylons of Sydney Harbour Bridge.
-In Scotland he is remembered for St Andrew’s House in Edinburgh and Tait’s Tower at the 1938 Empire Exhibition in Glasgow.
-His main work in Paisley is Hawkhead Hospital (1932-35).
+In Scotland Tait is remembered for St Andrew’s House in Edinburgh and Tait’s Tower at the 1938 Empire Exhibition in Glasgow.
+His main work in Paisley is Hawkhead Hospital (built between 1932-35).

 In a town that sees creeping influences of Mackintosh and Thomson amongst others, it very much extends the structural beauty of Glasgow to its neighbour in the west.